-- All general uniform guidelines must be followed every day with the Daily uniform, Chapel uniform, and Friday Dress, including field trips, guest speaker days, and other special events unless announced by the administrator. - Land's End is the standard of uniform clothing.
-Approved clothing items can be purchased online from Land's End.
-For 2019-2020 school year, Academy Uniforms brand clothing (previously purchased) is approved. - 3.
-Logos and crests must be the official ones in size, color, and design. - 4.
-Something that a student wears that is within the dress code guidelines but becomes a distraction to other students or the classroom can be prohibited at the teacher's or administration's request. - 5.
-Boys: hair style neat and clear of the eyebrows and bottom of the ears.
+- 1. All general uniform guidelines must be followed every day with the Daily uniform, Chapel uniform, and Friday Dress, including field trips, guest speaker days, and other special events unless announced by the administrator. - 2.
+Land's End and Academy Uniforms brand clothing (previously purchased) is approved.

+- 3. Logos and crests must be the official ones in size, color, and design. - 4.
+Something that a student wears that is within the dress code guidelines but becomes a distraction to other students or the classroom can be prohibited at the teacher's or administration's request. - Boys: Hair may not touch the bottom of the collar or be below the middle of the ears and must be trimmed at or above the eyebrows.
 No earrings or body piercings. - Girls: earrings should be studs only, not dangling; no other body piercings; hair accessories in navy, orange, and/or white; make up should not be worn; no extremes in hair length, style, or color. - Jewelry should not call attention to the individual student or become a distraction.
 Consequences for distractions concerning jewelry will be at the discretion of the classroom teacher or administration.